- Home

 Once the letters are written it’s time to visit the big man in person – if only to make sure he knows exactly what you want from him on Christmas Day.
 Luckily, Santa makes his presence felt throughout Dublin right up to Christmas.

-At the foot of the Dublin Mountains, the Enchanted Forest Walk of Wonder at family-run Luggwoods sets the appropriate Christmas mood with a twinkling canopy of lights that leads directly to Santa’s cabin.
+At the foot of the Dublin Mountains, the Enchanted Forest Christmas Experience at family-run Luggwoods sets the appropriate Christmas mood with a twinkling canopy of lights that leads directly to Santa’s cabin.
 If your young charges are mad for GAA, the Santa Experience at Croke Park gives out GAA-themed gifts.
 You'll also find Santa at the Dalkey Castle Christmas Experience, where kids can sing and play through an interactive Christmas show.

-For a traditional department store Santa visit, Santa's Magical Cabin at Dunnes Stores in the Ilac Centre is open to all, while the North Pole Experience at the The Royal Liver Retail Park in Inchicore includes a 20-minute play in Bounceland as well as meeting the big man and lots of magical Christmas characters.
+For a traditional department store Santa visit, Santa's Magical Cabin at Dunnes Stores in the Ilac Centre is open to all, while the North Pole Experience at the Citywest Shopping Centre includes a meet and greet with Santa, the Grinch and the famous Elf on the Shelf, plus a small gift to bring home.

 At the Shoreline Hotel in nearby Donabate, parents get to enjoy their own festive feast at Santa by the Sea – each ticket covers lunch at the restaurant, followed by a visit with Santa overlooking the sea.
-If your pup is a member of the family, bring them along to Santa Paws at Newbridge House and Farm for a doggie gift and festive photo op.
+Newbridge House and Farm are also getting into the holiday spirit, offering the little ones the chance to taste Mrs Claus' Christmas puddings, meet Santa and feed the adorable reindeer.
+If your pup is a member of the family, you can also bring them along to their Santa Paws for a doggie gift and festive photo op.

 It’s no ordinary panto

 For many, the panto is as much a part of Christmas as turkey and ham, and in Dublin there’s quite a good choice to keep all panto fans happy.
-There’s no panto like a Gaiety panto (or so the saying goes), and this Christmas the Gaiety Theatre is celebrating 150 years of panto with Cinderella.
-At the 3Oympia Theatre, Fair City TV star Ryan Andrews and popular TV personality James Patrice will perform Olly, Polly & The Magic Lamp, a fun twist on the classic tale of Aladdin.
+There’s no panto like a Gaiety panto (or so the saying goes), and this Christmas the Gaiety Theatre is celebrating the festive season with Peter Pan.
+At the 3Oympia Theatre, Fair City TV star Ryan Andrews and TV personality James Patrice will perform Freezin, a fun twist on the fan-favourite Frozen.

-There’s another fairytale panto at Liberty Hall Theatre with Rapunzel.
-Una Healey joins panto veteran Alan Hughes for Sammy, Buffy and the Beanstalk at the National Stadium, while drag star Dame Stuffy returns to take on Snow White at the Axis Theatre in Ballymun in January.
-Leah Barniville will take the stage for swashbuckling fun in Treasure Island at the Helix, while Dundrum’s Mill Theatre will transform its stage into a magical panto wonderland for Sleeping Beauty.
-The Civic Theatre in Tallaght will perform another take on Cinderella until the end of December, and the Draoicht Theatre in Blanchardstown offers a twist on a more recent Disney hit with Freezin in January.
+There’s another fairytale panto at Liberty Hall Theatre with Cinderella.
+Panto veteran Alan Hughes returns to the stage at the National Stadium for Beauty and the Beast: A Sammy and Buffy Adventure, while drag star Dame Stuffy returns to take on Stuffy and the Chocolate Factory at the Axis Theatre in Ballymun in January.
+Meanwhile, The Helix will put their own spin on Rapunzel, and Dundrum’s Mill Theatre will transform its stage into a magical panto wonderland for Jack and the Beanstalk.
+The Civic Theatre in Tallaght will perform Tickles and the Beanstalk until the end of December, while the Draíocht in Blanchardstown offers a twist on a Disney hit with Aladdin in January.
 It’s all good old-fashioned fun.

 Get your Christmas market on